jizusun/jizusun.github.io/_posts/2018-04-09-four-semesters-of-computer-science-in-5-hours.md

 - Example
 ```
 5, 3, 6
-the 1st element as a sub-array
+the 1st element as the sorted part
 [5], 3, 6
+the first two elements as the sorted part
+[3, 5], 6
+the whole array is sorted now
+[3, 5, 6]
 ```

 ### Exercise 3: Insertion sort